All Episodes

 And I do agree with the getting all the other European nations and our allies to 2% of their GDP.

-Germany pays less than 1% of it to NATO.
+I mean, going back to Germany, Germany pays less than 1% of it to NATO.

-And their Europe's biggest economy.
+And they're Europe's biggest economy.

-That just doesn't make any sense, especially after the amount of security and infrastructure we, the United States, provide them in the form of our our military.
+That just doesn't make any sense, especially after the amount of security and infrastructure we, the United States, provide them in the form of our military.

-Right now it just costs us too much.
+Right now, it just costs us too much.

-Oh, I wow, I hadn't thought about that.
+I hadn't thought about that.

-Um I would be I would be open to that because some of our biggest threats are now in the Indo-Pacific theater, and so um, yeah, that's actually a good idea.
+I would be open to that because some of our biggest threats are now in the Indo-Pacific theater.

-Well, it would seem that President Biden gave this list as sort of a red line, like you, President Putin and the Russian Federation cannot touch these 16 sectors.
+Well, it would seem that President Biden gave this list as sort of a red line, like you, President Putin, and the Russian Federation cannot touch these 16 sectors.

 From that standpoint, that's good if there's backing to it, as I said earlier.

-And if they would cross it, I would think that they would immediately go over to the top with sanctions for the Russian Federation, for individuals, for companies, for anyone involved in those sorts of attack.
+And if they would cross it, I would think that they would immediately go over the top with sanctions for the Russian Federation, for individuals, for companies, for anyone involved in those sorts of attack.

 You'd probably have a reversal in the thawing of diplomatic relations.